Reconciliation works best when both friends can be honest, calm, and willing to repair trust.

 Choose the Right Time and Place

-Do not start a sensitive friendship conversation in a crowded place, during a rushed lunch break, or by dropping a dramatic paragraph at midnight.
+Choose a calm setting for a sensitive friendship conversation.
+Avoid crowded places, rushed lunch breaks, and dramatic paragraphs at midnight.
 Ask for a time to talk.

 You can say: